COVID-19 vaccination

 Are the vaccines safe?

-The flu and COVID-19 vaccines have a good safety record, and their side effects are generally mild and do not last for more than a few days.
+The COVID-19 vaccine has a good safety record, and the side effects are generally mild and do not last for more than a few days.
 Your safety will always come first and there are rigorous safety standards that have to be met through the approval process.

 As with any medicine, vaccines are highly regulated products.
 The Medicines and Healthcare products Regulatory Agency (MHRA), the official UK regulator are globally recognised for requiring the highest standards of safety, quality and effectiveness for medicines and vaccines.
 There are checks at every stage in the development and manufacturing process.
 Each of the vaccines are tested on tens of thousands of people across the world.
 They are tested on both men and women, on people from different ethnic backgrounds, and of all age groups.

-Like any other vaccine or medicine, the flu and COVID-19 vaccines are being continuously monitored for safety – the effected benefits of the vaccines far outweigh risk in the majority of patients.
+Like any other vaccine or medicine, the COVID-19 vaccine are being continuously monitored for safety – the effected benefits of the vaccine far outweighs risk in the majority of patients.
 You and your healthcare professional can report any suspected side effects through the tried and trusted Yellow Card Scheme.

 How do vaccines work?